scenevr/server/docs/source/vector.md

     box.position.x += 10.5;

 When setting a vector attribute on an element, we clone the vector.
-This means if you work on your original copy the changes will be ignored. eg:
+This means if you work on your original copy the changes will be ignored. eg this won't work:

     v = new Vector(1,2,3)
     box.position = v;
     v.x += 10.5;

-In the above case, the `box.position.x` will not be altered.
 Instead do this:

     v = new Vector(1,2,3)
     box.position = v;